-For some visitors at this year’s Theta Antiques Show, they may be surprised to see changes in the exhibition roster.
+For some visitors at this year’s Theta Antiques Show in Houston, they may be surprised to see changes in the exhibition roster.
 Some dealers could not make their way from Delaware Antiques Show to Houston in just two days.
 That opened the door to new faces with unconventional merchandise.
 Once again Theta proves its prominent status as one of the highest-caliber shows in the South.

 Taking I45 from Dallas, we arrived on early afternoon Sunday, just a few hours before the show closed.
 Many dealers, in fact, have followed the same route a few days earlier after packing up at the Dallas International Art, Antiques and Jewelry Show.
 Participating shows in two largest metro areas of Texas back to back is convenient for many dealers living afar.
 When we asked about comparison between the two shows, most dealers confirmed an uptick in the footprints and sales in Houston – It is after-all well-known that Houstonians love shopping.

 We did not recall American Garage Gallery from last year.
 Their booth, filled with Americana, combined understated charm with West Coast coolness.
 Yet, a 19th century dower chest made in Soap Hollow, Pennsylvania (near Johnstown) was given a prestigious location at the front.
 Having lived in Pittsburgh for many years, and having visited the landmark show Made in Pennsylvania: A Folk Art Tradition at the Westmoreland Museum of American Art, we had the chance to tour with Charles Muller, the expert in Soap Hollow painted furniture and learned from a dozen objects in the show.
 Back in 2007, when he published the book about Jacob Knagy and his furniture making, some dower chests from Soap Hollow had already fetched six-figures in auctions.